-She is an active advisor to the federal government and the former Chair of the Taskforce for Women's Enterprise Growth (2009-2011), a Canadian non-partisan consortium of prominent women business owners, SME service agencies, academics and industry associations.
-Prior to joining Telfer School of Management in 2005, she was an Associate Professor at Carleton and Ryerson University and Program Manager of the Conference Board of Canada Centre of Excellence for Women's Advancement.
+She is the former Chair of the Taskforce for Women's Enterprise Growth (2009 to 2011), a Canadian non-partisan consortium of prominent women business owners, service agencies, academics and industry associations.
+Prior to joining Telfer School of Management in 2005, she was an Associate Professor at Carleton and Ryerson University, and Program Manager of the Conference Board of Canada Centre of Excellence for Women's Advancement.

-Dr. Barbara Orser conducts research about small and medium-sized enterprise (SME) growth, including entrepreneurial decision-making, gender influences, internationalization of SMEs, and public policy.
-She recently co-authored Feminine Capital.
-Unlocking the Power of Women Entrepreneurs, a book on women entrepreneurs and entrepreneurial feminists (Stanford University Press, 2015).
-She has co-authored two books on small business finance and led numerous large-scale studies about enterprise growth.
+Dr. Barbara Orser conducts research about entrepreneurial feminism, small and medium-sized enterprise (SME) growth, and public policy.
+She is the co-author of bestseller Feminine Capital.
+Unlocking the Power of Women Entrepreneurs (Stanford University Press, 2015), co-author of two books on small business finance, and has led numerous large-scale studies about women’s enterprise growth.

-Her work has been published in over 100 academic and trade journals including Entrepreneurship, Theory and Practice, Journal of Small Business Management, Entrepreneurship & Regional Development, Journal of Small Business and Entrepreneurship, Canadian Journal of Administrative Sciences and Gender in Management: An International Journal.
-The quality of this work has been recognized through a number of awards from academic organizations such as the Canadian Journal of the Administrative Sciences, Administrative Science Association of Canada and Canadian Council for Small Business and Entrepreneurship, and International Council for Small Business and Entrepreneurship.
+Her work has been published in over 100 academic and trade journals, including Small Business Economics, Journal of Business Venturing, Entrepreneurship, Theory & Practice, Journal of Small Business Management, Canadian Journal of Administrative Sciences and Gender in Management: An International Journal.
+The quality of her research has been recognized through awards from academic organizations, such Emerald Publishing, Canadian Journal of the Administrative Sciences, Administrative Science Association of Canada and Canadian Council for Small Business and Entrepreneurship, and International Council for Small Business and Entrepreneurship.
 See Telfer Women Entrepreneurship Research Exchange.

 |2018-2019||Brookfield Institute for Innovation and Entrepreneurship||Inclusive Innovation (I2) Action Strategy in collaboration with Ryerson Diversity Institute||C||G||PI||$ 224,900|